vippsas/vipps-ecom-api/vipps-ecom-api.md

 The merchant can initiate a refund of the captured amount.
 The refund can be a partial or full.

+It usually takes 2-3 *bank days* until the money is in the customer's account, depending on the bank(s).
+It can take much longer, up to 10 days, and depends on the bank(s).

 Partial refunds are done by specifying an `amount` which is lower than the captured amount.
 The refunded amount cannot be larger than the captured amount.